KieranBest/Final-Year-Project/Documentation.md

 #### Possible Solutions

+There were many ways this project could have been developed, such as:

+- To create a standalone application that uses c++, there are c++ libraries developed for handling MIDI inputs such as midifile (2023), the visual graphics could be rendered using OpenGL (2022) and the sound synthesizer could use FluidSynth (2023) .
+This would be a very complex solution and would require time to learn the languages and libraries.
+The downfall of this project is that once fully developed and if deployed, it would have to be deployed to each operating system separately.
+This could cause issues if the application ever required updates or add-ons, however would reduce server latencies as it would be a standalone application.
+- Create a full MIDI system by using a Raspberry Pi, although this uses c++ aswell, it would create a different type of project, it would be a standalone system used for the intended purpose however would be an overly complex development for a system that does not need to be.
+- Develop an android application using Java for MIDI input handling and ObjectAnimator for the staff animation.
+Whilst this could be deployed as a live application, being an android application it would:
+  - Not be accessible to all platforms, reducing our user base
+  - Make the application restricted in possible features due to the smaller screen size available on android devices.
+Restricted features being:
+    - Teaching users which finger to use on specific keys
+    - Teaching how to roll up and down octaves
+    - Minimising the visual representation of the users progression

 ### Analysis and Requirements

 #### Methodology

  The project will be created using an agile framework to support its development.
-The project be divided into 3 milestones each with demonstrations to users and the stakeholder to receive feedback and guidance.
+It will be divided into 3 milestones each with demonstrations to users and the stakeholder to receive feedback and guidance.
 These milestones will be divided as such:

 - September - January
 - January - March
 - March - April

-Milestones will be divided into 2 weekly sprints and tasks will be assigned weights.
+Each milestone will be divided into 2 weekly sprints and tasks will be assigned weights (these are shown next to the objectives).
 Sprints will be based on the weights to determine how many tasks are to be completed each sprint.

 Each milestone will show logical steps in its production process whilst also giving clear deadlines for each sprint.
 It will be created using gulp.js to automate testing when writing in JS, HTML5, CSS to ensure the continuous test driven development, gulp.js will ensure scripts are concise and there are no duplicate variables.
 It will use Jest for unit testing to ensure all functions and aspects of the JS scripts work effectively.
-It will also use Express and MongoDB to create the client and server relationship, enabling a larger project.
+These will be created alongside the project in order to ensure useful and accurate testing is used throughout the development process.

 #### Hardware and Software Stack